pelmered/laravel-http-client-auth-helper/README.md

     'client_secret',
   ],
   [
+    // Options, see the end of the readme for full explaination of each field.
     'scopes' => [],
     'expires' => 'expires_in', // When token should be considered expired.
 A string key in the response JSON for the expiration.
 We try to parse different formats and then remove 1 minute to be on the safe side.
     'auth_type' => 'body', // 'body' or 'header'